This story has been updated.

 • Shannon Baldwin, Harris County Criminal Court-at-Law No. 4

 • Jason Cox, Harris County Protbate Court-at-Law No. 3

 • Rosie Gonzalez, Bexar County Court-at-Law No. 13

 • Mary Gonzalez, Texas House District 75

 • Jim Kovach, Harris County Civil Court-at-Law No. 2

 • Sara Martinez, Dallas County Justice of the Peace, Precinct 5, Place 1

 • Beau Miller, 190th Judicial District, Harris County

-• Tonya Parker, 116th Judicial District, Harris County
+• Tonya Parker, 116th Judicial District, Dallas County

 • Jerry Simoneaux, Harris County Probate Court-at-Law No. 1